bitcoin/bitcoin/doc/build-unix.md

 Note
 ---------------------
-Always use absolute paths to configure and compile syscoin and the dependencies, for example, when specifying the the path of the dependency:
+Always use absolute paths to configure and compile syscoin and the dependencies, for example, when specifying the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX

-Here BDB_PREFIX must absolute path - it is defined using $(pwd) which ensures the usage of the absolute path.
+Here BDB_PREFIX must be an absolute path - it is defined using $(pwd) which ensures the usage of the absolute path.

 To Build